Spotlight on: SoapBox

-In a new series, we explore Islington’s youth hubs and the vital role they play in supporting young people.
-This time, we spoke to James Dellow, youth centre manager at Soapbox Youth Centre
+In a series of interviews, we explore the Islington youth hubs that are offering fun and often free activities this summer holiday, and the vital role they play in supporting young people.
+This time: James Dellow, youth centre manager at SoapBox youth centre

 I am the youth centre manager, which involves overseeing the delivery of programmes, safeguarding young people’s welfare, fundraising, and coming up with innovative ways of engaging young people.